-“Cancel culture” is the latest internet term to creep into mainstream parlance and become so overused that it loses all meaning.
+“Cancel culture” is the latest internet term to creep into mainstream discourse and become so overused that it loses all meaning.
 Thanks to JK Rowling and 149 other celebrities, everyone has something to say about this supposedly new phenomenon.
 Is it a sign that free speech is dead?
 Is it a perfectly just system for holding people accountable?
 A right wing dog whistle?
 Does it even exist at all?

 As someone who has been critical of cancel culture for a very long time now, I’ve been getting increasingly frustrated with the current discourse surrounding it.
 The open letter mentioned above demonstrates a shocking lack of understanding of what cancel culture really is, and who is most victimized by it.